ozankasikci/bssh/README.md

 | `Del` / `x` | Delete selected file/directory |
 | `e` | Execute command (coming soon) |
 | `q` / `Ctrl+C` | Quit |

+## File Editing

+Press **Enter** on a file to open it in your preferred editor on the remote server. bssh will:
+1. Suspend the TUI
+2. Launch the editor specified by `$EDITOR` (defaults to `vim`)
+3. Resume the TUI when you exit the editor

+The file is edited **directly on the remote server** - no download/upload needed!

 ## Authentication